 The Davis Cup Finals is an annual men’s indoor hardcourt tournament.
 The event is held by the International Tennis Foundation but it is not part of the ATP Tour.
 In the international event, teams from around the world compete for the biggest tennis title of the year.
-In Davis cup 2022, a record-breaking 148 countries entered the Cup, making it the biggest international team-based sports competition.
+In Davis cup 2023, a record-breaking 148 countries entered the Cup, making it the biggest international team-based sports competition.
 The Finals is the highest level competition at the tournament and the 8 teams promoted to play in the concluding knockout stage compete to win the World Championship.
-This year it will commemorate the event’s 110th edition since its inception.
-The Davis Cup Finals is currently sponsored by Rakuten- a Japanese e-commerce and online retail company based in Tokyo.
+This year it will commemorate the event’s 111th edition since its inception.

 Location | Malaga, Italy |